 Virtual Mental Health Supports

-Undertaking, or finishing a degree program is an intense and transitional period in your life, and the added stress and uncertainty of the COVID-19 pandemic create unprecedented challenges.
+Undertaking a degree program is an intense and transitional period in your life, and the added stress and uncertainty of the COVID-19 pandemic have created unprecedented challenges.
 We’re aware of the many demands, changes, pressures and conditions that may be affecting your day-to-day health and wellness.
 Supporting mental health and student wellness remains a top priority at Schulich and York University.

 Here are some resources and reminders you may find helpful during this time: